explorable-viz/esop2025/author-response/response.md

 also tie sections 3 and 4 together better (raised by Reviewer A).

 The question of whether there is a soundness theorem for the graph itself is slightly trickier.
-The intuition offered by Reviewer B for such a theorem sounds reasonable (and perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.
+The intuition offered by Reviewer B for such a theorem sounds reasonable (and is perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.